Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

 #### New and changed features

 - Hardware-assisted AddressSanitizer (HWASan)
-  - GCC/ Libsanitizer : HWASan feature has been backported and tuned for Tizen.
+  - GCC/Libsanitizer : HWASan feature has been backported and tuned for Tizen.
   - HWASan compiler options have been applied.
   - HWASan runtime options have been applied to build and runtime environment.
   - Support for HWASan has been added to glibc and packages.